zhaoyi0113/quote-datalake/README.md

 ## Glue Crawler

 Glue crawler is different than the `web crawler`.
 It is actually a piece of logic to discover the data schema from your s3 bucket.
 It works like a crawler to dig into your bucket and use customised and build-in classifier to find the schema.
 The customised classifier is defined in `Terraform` configuration file: `glue.tf`.
-The output of this step is a datalog saved in Glue database table for later analyse in `Athena`.
+The output of this step is a catalog saved in Glue database table for later analyse in `Athena`.

 ## Glue Job